ome/omero-documentation/omero/sysadmins/system-migration.rst

    omero config load /tmp/OMERO_BINARY_BACKUP/backup/omero.config

-You should then follow the *Reconfiguration* steps of :doc:`install <unix/server-installation>`.
+You should then follow the *Configuration* steps of :doc:`install <unix/server-installation>`.

 Virtual environments update